bruvellu/cifonauta/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-description: Suggest an idea for a new feature
+about: Suggest an idea for a new feature
 title: ''
 labels: feature
 assignees: ''